navapbc/tf-ecs-example/README.md

 If you currently have a service deployed with Terraform using an AWS Autoscaling group and Application Load Balancer, this repo should help you bridge the gap to using Docker to deploy your service.

-If you want to jump right into deploying the demo, feel free to jump ahead: it's [here](docs/demo.md)
+If you want to jump right into deploying the demo, feel free to jump ahead: it's [here](docs/demo.md) The useful python scripts are in a separate repo: [ecs-utils](https://github.com/navapbc/ecs-utils/blob/master/README.md)

 ## The ECS Cluster